brunohp89/PyTax_2023/README.md

 ## Features
 - The CEXs currently supported are: Binance, Crypto.com, Crypto.com Exchange, Uphold, Coinbase, and Kucoin.
-- The blockchains supported are Ethereum, Bitcoin, Solana, Cardano, BSC, Cronos Chain, NEAR, Cosmos and Polygon.
+- The blockchains supported are Ethereum, Bitcoin, Solana, Cardano, BSC, Cronos Chain, NEAR, Cosmos, VeChain and Polygon.
 - For Ethereum and Polygon, there's a function to track all your NFT buys and sells.
-- The function ```get_transactions_df``` in each script requires either a wallet address (for blockchains) or a folder containing all .csv files downloaded from the CEX.
+- The function ```get_transactions_df``` in each script requires either a wallet address (for blockchains with the exception of VeChain) or a folder containing all .csv files downloaded from the CEX.
 - The output of each script is a properly formatted dataframe that can be concatenated with other dataframes produced by different scripts.
 - The repository includes a requirements.txt file for easy installation of required packages.
 - API tokens for Ethereum (etherscan.io), BSC (bscscan.com), Polygon (polygonscan.com), and Cardano (blockfrost.io) are required and should be stored in a .json file in the same directory as the scripts.